cat394/link-generator/README.md

    link("post", { id: "1" }, { page: 10 }); // => '/posts/1?page=10'
    ```

-## Constraint Field
+## Constraint Area

 The type of values for path and query parameters is `string|number|boolean` by
 default.
 While this is sufficient in most cases, this type can be made more
-strict by defining a **constraint field**.
+strict by defining a **constraint area**.
 This is a special string that can be
 included in the path, like `<Constraint>`.
 Conditions can be defined within open
 (`<`) and close (`>`) mountain brackets.
 In this field, the following three type
 constraints can be placed on path and query parameters:

 - **String Type**

-You can narrow down the id to a string type by defining a condition field with a
+  You can narrow down the id to a string type by defining a condition field with
-parameter name followed by the string `string`, as in `/:id<string>`.
+  a parameter name followed by the string `string`, as in `/:id<string>`.

 - **Number Type**

-You can narrow down the id to a number type by defining a condition field with a
+  You can narrow down the id to a number type by defining a condition field with
-parameter name followed by the string `number`, as in `/:id<number>`.
+  a parameter name followed by the string `number`, as in `/:id<number>`.

 - **Boolean Type**

-You can narrow down the id to a boolean type by defining a condition field with
+  You can narrow down the id to a boolean type by defining a condition field
-a parameter name followed by the string `boolean`, as in `/:id<boolean>`.
+  with a parameter name followed by the string `boolean`, as in `/:id<boolean>`.

 - **Union Type**

   If you want to be strict and require that params and query only accept certain
-values ​​other than string, number, and boolean, use the `<(Type1|Type2)>` syntax.
+  values ​​other than string, number, and boolean, use the `<(Type1|Type2)>`

-> If you specify a basic type such as `<(string|number)>`, it will become a
-> string union type such as `"string" | "number"`.
-Strings that can be converted
-> to `true`, `false`, or `number` types will be automatically converted.
+  syntax.

+  The type of each segment of a union type defaults to its string literal type,
+  but you can manually cast strings that can be converted to a number, such as
+  1, or to a Boolean, such as true or false, or strings that represent types
+  such as string, number, or boolean.
+To do this, simply prepend `*` to the
+  string you want to cast, for example `*123`, `*true`, or `*string`.

 1. Create a generator: